 The weather continued to blow through the night.
 The strong winds dying out a little but persisting.
 Intermittent rain could be heard on the tin roof.

 More rain was expected through the morning, hopefully clearing through the day.
 Either rain or wind I can deal with.
 It’s the combination of the two that make hiking uncomfortable.
-I was prepared for more of both this morning, gearing up with nothing but boxers under rain pants and a single layer under my jacket.
-Given everything was saturated yesterday I was trying to keep as much gear dry as possible.
+I was prepared for more of both this morning, gearing up with nothing but boxers under rain pants and a single layer under my jacket in an effort to keep as much clothing as dry as possible.
+Everything was saturated yesterday.

 I snuck away from the shelter under cover of dark trying my best not to disturb Bruce and Isabel’s sleep.
 I was aiming to push big kilometres today and needed the early start.